Making Process Policies Explicit

 Practice can make perfect!

 Data drawn from flow measurement, showing the root cause of most problems, should be the source of your explicit process policies.
-Every time a feedback loop completes, the process can be improved.
-After a few productive feedback loops, the team becomes empowered by knowing what makes them successful.
-They know what behavior to focus on, and which habits need to stop, and in this continuous learning and improvement, the concept of Kaizen gets realized.
+Every time a feedback loop completes, there’s an opportunity for the process to be improved.
+After a few productive feedback loops, the team can become empowered by knowing what makes them successful.
+They’ll know what behavior to focus on, and which habits need to stop, and in this continuous learning and improvement, the concept of Kaizen can be realized.

 Any process can be made more efficient, you just first need to know exactly what policies and behaviors drive it, and work on them.